How to Build an Ideal Clients List for Freelance Writing

-Today, I’ll break down exactly what an Ideal Clients List is, how it works, and how to make your own
+We’re going in depth on: what Ideal Clients List is, how it works, and how to make your own to get clients for your freelance digital marketing business.

 Rachel Meltzer